Irrelon/ForerunnerDB/readme.md

 This will also work for browser-based development, however if you prefer a more traditional download, please use the download button to the right of the github page.

 ## Use Forerunner in Browser
-Include the ForerunnerDB.js file in your HTML:
+Include the ForerunnerDB.js file in your HTML (change path to the location you put forerunner):

 	<script src="./dist/fdb-all.min.js" type="text/javascript"></script>